Lesson Ideas for ESY for the High School & Transition Life Skill Classroom

 If you are teaching ESY over the summer, then now is the most appropriate time for summer-focused lessons.

-ESY is a great time to test run a new resource, and there is no loss if the resource is FREE!
-This freebie includes 1 page from over 5 different resources and is a great way to determine if you should invest in the whole resource for the start of the school year.
+ESY is a great time to test run a new resource, and there is no loss because this resource is FREE!
+There is no need to beg your school district for more ESY resource budget funds; this FREE download is sizeable!
+This freebie includes one page from over five different resources and is a great way to determine if you should invest in the whole resource for the start of the school year.

-Whether ESY is a whirlwind experience or endless days of autonomy (which isn’t a bad thing), I hope the ideas above spark some interest and help you feel more ready to tackle this very important time for your students.
+Whether ESY is a whirlwind experience or endless days of autonomy (which isn’t a bad thing), I hope the ideas above spark some interest and help you feel more ready to tackle this very important time for your students with special needs.

 ;